fujitsu/terraform-provider-irmc-redfish/docs/resources/bios.md

 # irmc-redfish_bios (Resource)

-The resource is used to control (read, modify or import) BIOS settings on Fujitsu server equipped with iRMC controller.
+The resource is used to control (read, modify or import) BIOS settings on Fsas server equipped with iRMC controller.

 ## Schema